0xca7/rust-re/posts/iterators.md

 # Conclusion

 As we were able to determine, debug builds and release builds are vastly different.
 Debug builds feature multiple nested functions in the case of iterators.
 Here, we just started digging until we reached the bottom.
 A basic understanding of Rust and functional programming helped us get a better grasp of what is going on.
 I don't see a shortcut when it comes to reversing the iterators in the debug build.
 However, for release builds, where to iterators are converted to loops, it seems going for the cases `length < 8` simplifies things, at least with regards to the simple XOR encryption we were analyzing.
 I'm probably going to do more of these posts, so stay tuned.

+# Acknowledgements

+Thanks to @cxiao for reading this and giving me feedback :)

 # References